History of IDEA

 IDEA was initiated in Costa Rica in 1984.
-David A. Crocker, former president of IDEA, organized a seminar at the University of Costa Rica, and Luis Camacho Naranjo of the University of Costa Rica, organized a seminar on “Ethics and Third World Development,” as part of a World Federation of Future Studies Conference.
-The 14 persons attending the seminar organized themselves as the Development Ethics Working Group under the leadership of David Crocker who later become its first President, a position he held for 15 years until 2002.
+David A. Crocker, then of Colorado State University and visiting at the University of Costa Rica, and Luis Camacho Naranjo of the University of Costa Rica, organized a seminar on “Ethics and Third World Development,” as part of a World Federation of Future Studies Conference.
+The 14 persons attending the seminar organized themselves as the Development Ethics Working Group under the leadership of David Crocker, who later become its first President, a position he held for 15 years until 2002.

 In 1987, IDEA held its First International conference on Ethics and Development at the University of Costa Rica.
 The 30 participants, representing four nations, included academics, development policy makers, and representatives from several grassroots development projects.
 Denis Goulet (University of Notre Dame) gave the keynote address.
 Principal papers from the First Conference were published in Revista de Filosofia de la Universidad de Costa Rica.